 A "power triangle

 " in which active, reactive and total power are represented as vectors, is often used to visualize the relationship between W and VA in linear circuits with sinusoidal signals.
-When voltage and current are sinusoidal, it can be shown that PF=cosφ
+When voltage and current are sine waves, it can be shown that PF=cosφ

 , where φ- angle between voltage and current phasors.
 For non-sinusoidal currents this triangle is invalid due to the presence of another component called distortion power

 We know from physics that when an object is moved by a force, mechanical work is done only by the component of the force in the direction of the motion.
 At a given force, maximum work is done when the force and the motion are in the same direction.
 If the force is perpendicular to the direction of motion, no energy is transferred by this force.
 Similarly, in electrical circuits, the real (working) energy is transferred by the components of voltage and current which have the same frequency.
-At given voltage and current values, the maximum wattage transfers when they are in phase.
+At given values of V and I, the maximum wattage transfers when they are in phase.
 If sinusoidal voltage and current have 90o

 Note that single-phase generators are usually rated for loads with PF=1, so their W and VA ratings are the same.
 Since typical appliances have PF=0.6-0.8, their VA consumption is 25-60% greater than their wattage.
-That's why generator output rating should be much greater than the net wattage of such motor-driven loads.
-For example, for 700 W device with PF=0.7 you need at least a 700/0.7=1000 W generator.
-Nowadays an appliance's nameplate usually states its maximum current rather than wattage, so you don't need to know its PF: you just need to multiply the value of the current by nominal AC voltage (120V in US) to get the VA.
+That's why generator output rating should be much greater than the net wattage of such motor-driven devices.
+For example, for 700 W load with PF=0.7 you need at least a 700/0.7=1000 W generator.
+Fortunately, nowadays an appliance's nameplate usually states its maximum current rather than wattage, so you don't need to know its PF: you just multiply the value of the current by nominal AC voltage (120V in US) to get the VA.
 For example, if your single-phase appliance is rated for 10 A maximum, it may consume up to 120×10=1200 VA.
-This number should be used in sizing your backup source.
+This is the number you should use when you do genset sizing